Bridport West Bay railway station

 West Bay railway station was the terminus of the Bridport Railway in western Dorset, England.

+History

 In 1879, the Great Western Railway, which held the operating license for the original Bridport Railway (which ran as far as Bridport town), decided to extend the railway to Bridport Harbour.
-Construction began in 1883, and the line opened on March 31, 1884.
+Construction began in 1883, and the line opened on 31 March 1884.
+It was closed briefly between 1916 and 1919; for 3 months in 1921; and for two weeks in 1924.
 The station was named West Bay by the GWR to encourage holiday traffic.
 The line between West Bay and Bridport closed to passengers in 1930 and operated for goods services only until its final closure in 1962.
+Subsequently an enthusiasts special ran on 25 August 1963.